2018 Tournament Recap

 Ardina’s 6-under-par 65 tied the competitive course record for women at The Donald Ross Course, and Becca Huffer, Fatima Fernandez Cano and Michelle Piyapattra also carded scores of 65 during the tournament.
 “Considering that the LPGA Championship has been played at the Ross on two occasions, this was a marvelous feat,” noted Head Golf Professional Rob Koontz.

-Kono collected her first win on the Symetra Tour, the qualifying circuit for the LPGA.
-The Hawaii native earned a winner’s share of $33,750 and almost assured herself of clinching a spot on the LPGA Tour in 2019.
+Kono earned a winner’s share of $33,750 and collected her first win on the Symetra Tour, the qualifying circuit for the LPGA.
+By virtue of her win at French Lick and by finishing in the top 40 of the LPGA Qualifying School, the Hawaii native clinched a spot on the LPGA Tour in 2019.